 - Upon the entry of the payment in the Administrator's account referred to in Item 2 above, the Freelancer shall be informed that the funds for the execution of the Job are secured and that the Freelancer is obliged to commence the execution of the Job within a predetermined deadline which commences as of receipt of such information.
 On the other hand, the Employer receives a VAT invoice corresponding to the value of the amount paid by the Employer unless the Employer already received such invoice in accordance with the procedure specified in Item 2 sub-item 2, from the Administrator.

 - After the performance of the Job and with the use of the Useme Service tools, the Freelancer shall send the effect of the Job to the Employer by sending it through the service in the manner specified therein.

-- The acceptance or lack of any decision on the part of the Employer, within the time limit referred to in Item 5, shall mean the acceptance of the performance of the Job in a correct manner, and, consequently, the Administrator shall generate a document in the form of the confirmation of the execution of the Job, which shall be sent both to the Employer and to the Freelancer, and make a settlement between the parties in the following manner:
+- The acceptance or lack of any decision on the part of the Employer, within the time limit referred to in Item 7, shall mean the acceptance of the performance of the Job in a correct manner, and, consequently, the Administrator shall generate a document in the form of the confirmation of the execution of the Job and make a settlement between the parties.

 - Further objections, complaints or claims of the Employer against the Freelancer related to the possible failure to perform or the improper performance of the Job are executed directly between the Employer and the Freelancer, without any possibility of directing any claims in this respect to the Administrator.
 The Administrator, however, undertakes to give the parties full access to documents and information related to the execution of the said Job.